sushant097/TSAI-ERAv1-Assignments/Session6/part2/Readme.md

 ![image](images/network_architecture.png)

-**Highlights of this Squeeze and Excite Network Architecture:**
+**Major points of this Squeeze and Excite Network Architecture:**

 * Network has total 9 layers.

-* Logic used for designing layers is CRB (Convolution-Relu-Batch Normalization).
+* Fundamental block used for designing layers is  `Convolution-Relu-Batch Normalization`.

 * Dropout of 0.05% is used after Batch Normalization layer.
-This is MNIST, seems like greater dropout makes harder to get test accuracy within the constraing i.e. 99.4%
+This is MNIST, seems like greater dropout makes harder to get test accuracy within the constraint i.e. 99.4%

 * Dropout & Batch Normalization not used after 1x1 convolution layer as observed that there should be some gap to get good test results.